apereo/cas/docs/cas-server-documentation/webflow/Webflow-Customization-AUP.md

 {% include casmodule.html group="org.apereo.cas" module="cas-server-support-aup-couchbase" %}

-To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#acceptable-usage-policy).
+{% include {{ version }}/couchbase-configuration.md configKey="cas.acceptable-usage-policy.couchbase" %}

 ### JDBC

 CAS can be configured to use a database as the storage mechanism.
 Upon accepting the policy, the adopter is expected to provide a table name where the  decision is kept and the table is assumed to contain a `username` column as well as one that matches the AUP attribute name defined.

 Support is enabled by including the following dependency in the WAR overlay:

 {% include casmodule.html group="org.apereo.cas" module="cas-server-support-aup-jdbc" %}

-To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#acceptable-usage-policy).
+{% include {{ version }}/rdbms-configuration.md configKey="cas.acceptable-usage-policy.jdbc" %}
+{% include {{ version }}/jdbc-aup-configuration.md %}

 ### REST